benignware-labs/Custom-Archives/readme.txt

 License: GNU GPL v3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Select a page to be a custom archive for your post types.
+Select a page to be used as an archive page for custom post types.

 == Description ==